Drag Along Rights: Everything You Need to Know

 Tag-along rights are similar to drag-along rights, but they give minority investors the ability to sell shares along with the majority.
 This allows minorities a chance to share in the profits that would otherwise only be given to the majority.
 Tag-alongs are different from drag-along in that the minority isn't held to the same terms and conditions as the majority.

 - Is the drag-along sale taxable?

 If the sale is taxable, it's outlined in the sale documents.
 However, many stockholders object to taxable sales.
 Instead, they want and argue to sell only if they receive cash or unrestricted securities.

 What does a drag-along on a term sheet look like?

 - The (holders or common/preferred stock or founders) enter into a drag-along agreement where if a majority of the holders agree to a liquidation of the company, the remaining stockholders shall consent and raise no objections to such a sale.

 - Can a drag along be blocked?

 Yes, in some instances.
 If preferred stockholders have the ability to approve a drag along, common stockholders can refuse to vote on the transaction until preferred stockholders waive their rights.
-However, this very situation is one of the reasons why drag alongs became more widely used.
+However, this very situation is one of the reasons why drag-along became more widely used.

 Minority owners can tag along if the sale involves 51 percent or more of the company is sold.
 If only 50 percent is sold, they may be subject to drag along.

-Drag along rights are a complex topic that aren't always easy for entrepreneurs to understand.
+Drag-along rights are a complex topic that isn't always easy for entrepreneurs to understand.
 Fortunately, UpCounsel's team of experienced lawyers are available to answer your questions or concerns.
 Make sure to post to the marketplace to get the answers you need for your small business.